reymon359/how-to-live/docs/Let it flow/index.md

 # Let it flow

-This one is about feeling calm and not worrying.
-It is key when facing most problems in life.
+This one is central when facing most problems in life.
 There are things that we can not control or predict, and it is not worth it to worry about them.

-When I was in Morocco my favorite saying was _Insha'Allah_ which means "if God wills" or "God willing".
-It was a religious way of saying _let it flow_ and sounded so good.
+Therefore, let things flow and adapt to them.
+Focus on the present.

 Avoid overthinking or over plan things.
-Plan a bit and let them flow.
-Nothing ends up being as planned, so just plan the necessary and then adapt to the situation.
+Plan the minimum required and then let them flow.
+When the situation changes, adapt to it.

 Let each one do what they want.
-Let plans flow and open your mind to other people's likes and opinions.
-You will learn and grow.
+Open your mind to other people's likes and opinions.
+Learn from others' behaviors and experiences.

-The Lion King's classic saying "Hakuna Matata" is another way to express this.
+The Lion King's "Hakuna Matata" is another way to express this.

 ## Quotes